 “I am both grateful and appreciative for the chance to have participated in such a wonderful event,” Polendo said.

-From your friends and family at McElroy Service Experts Heating & Air Conditioning, we are truly sorry for the loss of the Dallas law enforcement community and for the family and friends of Lorne Ahrens, Michael Krol, Michael J. Smith, Brent Thompson, and Patrick Zamarripa.
+From your friends and family at McElroy Service Experts, we are truly sorry for the loss of the Dallas law enforcement community and for the family and friends of Lorne Ahrens, Michael Krol, Michael J. Smith, Brent Thompson, and Patrick Zamarripa.